 The FT602 provides an I2C bus which operates as master with a default transmission speed of 1Mb/s.
 This speed is configurable and may be chosen from amongst 100Kb/s, 400Kb/s and 1Mb/s through the configuration programmer.

-When using video capture applications, when any of the UVC control value is changed, a UVC control message is sent to the UVC device.
+When using video capture applications, when any UVC control value is changed, a UVC control message is sent to the UVC device (FT602).
 The device, in turn, relays the message to the FPGA using the I2C Interface.
-The I2C slave address to be used for this communication is set via the Configuration Programmer.
+The I2C slave address to be used for this communication is set via the configuration programmer.
 The I2C slave (e.g. FPGA or FIFO Master) shall implement the registers described in the next sections.
 Apart from these registers, I2C slave may implement custom registers which are controlled or configured through a user application.
-Coming sections also describes the I2C APIs for user access.

 Auxiliary Interface

-The FT602 UVC Chip supports up to 4 Video channels and 1 Auxiliary interface.
+The FT602 UVC device supports up to 4 video channels and 1 auxiliary interface.
 All the I2C related commands from the user application are communicated over the auxiliary interface.
-Auxiliary interface is an optional one and can be disabled.
-When the interface is enabled, it will be enumerated as highlighted in the below picture.
+Auxiliary interface isoptional and may be disabled when it is not required in the product application.
+When the interface is enabled, it isenumerated as highlighted in the below picture.

-As user application communicates I2C commands through this interface, this interface has to be enabled.
 Section 3, describes the process for enabling / disabling the auxiliary interface.

 Figure 1 Auxiliary interface highlighted

-Auxiliary interface uses Microsoft WinUSB drivers.
-And in most of the cases, Windows is able to successfully install the WinUSB drivers.
-However, depending on certain versions of the Windows operating system, drivers for this interface may not load or install successfully.
-In such cases a manual installation of WinUSB drivers may be required.
+The auxiliary interface uses Microsoft WinUSB drivers.
+In most cases, Windows is able to successfully install WinUSB drivers automatically from Windows Update.
+However, on certain versions WinUSB drivers for this interface may not load or install successfully.
+In such cases, manual installation of WinUSB drivers is required.

-Follow the below steps to install WinUSB driver.
+For manual installation follow the below steps:

 Double click FT602WinUSBInstallation.exe.